patches

 101st Shoulder Patches

-Don't forget you'll need more than just one of these, one on your M42 Jacket, one on your shirt and if you plan on getting an A-Class to wear in the evenings... or getting married in like I did, then you'll need another for that too!
+Don't forget you'll need more than just one patch: one on your M42 Jacket, one on your shirt and if you plan on getting an A-Class to wear in the evenings... or getting married in like I did, then you'll need another for that too!
 The don't all have to be the same type, you can mix and match, or if you want them all to be the same, that's fine too!

-So when you need a patch, do not repeatedly ask "is this one OK" and link every reproduction company in existence or every patch on eBay.... you have 2 options (yes I'm being a big meanie)
+So when you need a patch, do not repeatedly ask "is this one OK" and link every reproduction company in existence or every patch on eBay.... you have 2 options (yes, I'm being a big meanie)

 2. Learn the differences between fakes, reproductions and wartime originals and then, and only then; buy an original.
 Just because a dealer says its original... doesn't make it so.

-A (220) - British made
+A (220) - British Made

 This patch is made of cotton thread, embroidered on black wool felt.
 Black linen is used on the back.